course-dprep/airbnb-price-changes-during-public-holidays/README.md

 #Cloning the repository
 1. Open GitBash
 2. Change the working directory to your preferred location
-3. Type git clone :
+3. Type git clone (still need to add the link)
 #Running the makefile
 1. Change working directory to airbnb-price-changes-during-public-holidays
 2. Type make